The Republican leading the probe of Hunter Biden has his own shell company and complicated friends - WTOP News

 “The Jamie Comer I knew was light and sunshine and looking for common ground.
 Now he’s Nixonian,” said Adam Edelen, a former Democratic state auditor and friend, comparing the lawmaker to a disgraced former president who resigned from office amid the Watergate scandal.

+The two later had a falling out.
+When poor health prevented Polston from running for reelection as a state representative in 2000, Comer, then 27, took on Polston’s wife in the GOP primary, winning that race and the general election.
+For years, Comer took credit in interviews for defeating the ‘incumbent.”

+Comer cut his teeth in the bare-knuckled machine politics of Monroe County, Kentucky, and knew how to win allies, according to those who knew him.

-When he was barely out of high school, Comer was writing campaign checks to state politicians, including a $4,000 contribution to a Republican candidate for governor in 1990, according to campaign finance disclosures published in local news stories.
+When he was barely out of high school, Comer was writing campaign checks to state politicians, including a $4,000 contribution to a Republican candidate for governor in 1990, followed by another check in 1991 for $1,050, according to campaign finance disclosures published in local news stories.
+Both contributions listed Comer’s occupation as “student.”

-Comer followed in the footsteps of his paternal grandfather, Harlin Comer, who was a leading figure in local Republican politics.
+Comer followed in the footsteps of his paternal grandfather, Harlin Comer, who was a leading figure in local Republican politics, as well as a construction contractor and bank officer.

 When Harlin Comer died in 1993, the 21-year-old Comer took over as chairman of the Monroe County GOP.
 A wave of indictments against local Republican office holders, some of whom helped launch Comer’s political career and became close friends, soon followed.

-Note: This story has been corrected to show the Comer family friend’s surname is Polston, not Poston.
-And it deletes an incorrect reference to Comer’s birthplace: He was born in Carthage, Tennessee, not Monroe County, Kentucky.